BlockstreamResearch/bip-frost-dkg/README.md

 - **Support for Coordinator**: Like the FROST signing protocol, ChillDKG supports a coordinator who can relay messages between the participants.
 This reduces communication overhead, because the coordinator is able to aggregate some some messages.
 A malicious coordinator can force the DKG to fail but cannot negatively affect the security of the DKG.
 - **DKG outputs per-participant public keys**: When ChillDKG is used with FROST, partial signature verification is supported.

-As a consequence of these design goals, ChillDKG inherit the following limitations:
+As a consequence of these design goals, ChillDKG inherits the following limitations:

 - **No robustness**: Misbehaving signers can prevent the protocol from completing successfully.
 In such cases it is not possible to identify who of the signers misbehaved (unless they misbehave in certain trivial ways).
 - **Communication complexity not optimal in all scenarios**: While ChillDKG is optimized for bandwidth efficiency and number of rounds under the premise of flexibility, there are conceivable scenarios where specialized protocols may have better communication complexity, e.g., when setting up multiple signing devices in a single location.

+### Structure of this Document

+TODO say here that we only give high-level descriptions and that the code is the spec

 ## Building Blocks

-We give a brief overview of the low-level building block of ChillDKG, namely the DKG protocols SimplPedPop and EncPedPod.
+We give a brief overview of the low-level building blocks of ChillDKG, namely the DKG protocols SimplPedPop and EncPedPod.
 We stress that **this document does not endorse the direct use of SimplPedPop or EncPedPod as DKG protocols.**
 While SimplPedPop and EncPedPop may in principle serve as building blocks for other DKG designs (e.g., for applications that already incorporate a broadcast mechanism), this requires careful further consideration, which is not in the scope of this document.
-Consequently, we recommend implementations not to expose the algorithms of the building blocks as part of a high-level API targeted towards developers who are not cryptographic experts.
-(TODO Is this too arrogant? )
+Consequently, we implementations should not expose the algorithms of the building blocks as part of a high-level API, which is intended to be safe to use.

 Detailed specifications of SimplPedPop and EncPedPop are provided in the form of a Python implementation.